zDILIGENCEz/Career/iOS/GameDev/README.md

 Find time for update this blog.
 So far I am steel on chapter 12.
 I have done some subchapters.
 For now I am playing with creating characters.

 Interesting free service of pictures set for games https://kenney.nl/assets.

+#### 22 August 2023:
+End chapter 12.
+This is so interesting when you can understand the parts of game creatinon.
+From this point I became more realistic about the possibility of achieving my goal.